junxit/us-congress-bills-115/bill.md

   - **(1)** in paragraph (4), by striking “and” at the end;
   - **(2)** by redesignating paragraph (5) as paragraph (6); and
   - **(3)** by inserting after paragraph (4) the following:
-    > - **(5)** provide assistance to State and local governments for building code and floodplain management ordinance administration and enforcement, including inspections for substantial damage compliance.
+    > - **(5)** provide assistance to State and local governments for building code and floodplain management ordinance administration and enforcement, including inspections for substantial damage compliance.; and

 - **(b)** *Repair, restoration, and replacement of damaged facilities* Section 406(a)(2) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5172(a)(2)) is amended—
   - **(1)** in subparagraph (B), by striking “and” at the end;